 North Kirkland Community Center Park is another great bet for toddlers and preschoolers.
 There are two sections of the park and it includes all the regulars: Swings, a sandbox, slides, climbing equipment.
 Your littles will love exploring the small patch of bushes between the two play areas and rolling down the grassy hill.

 Snacks: QFC is available for a bite to eat.

 12421 103rd Avenue NE, Kirkland

-5. The newly updated Juanita Beach Park boasts a brand new bathhouse, picnic pavilion, and an all-abilities playground.
+Juanita Beach Park boasts many amenities that include a bathhouse, picnic pavilion, and an all-abilities playground.
 Highlights include fun features like the “roller” slide, a double swing, and a mini climbing wall.
 There’s a smaller climbing structure for the 5-and-under crowd, plus a larger one for a big brother or sister.

 Snacks: Pop over to Urban Coffee Lounge for a sandwich and scone.

 North Rose Hill Woodlands Park, better known as “Castle Park” to the community members who helped build it, is a one-of-a-kind playground.
 It features — you guessed it — a castle full of climbing structures, secret passageways and slides.
 There’s a separate area for toddlers with smaller (but just as cool) equipment, and everyone will love the tire swing.
 There’s tons of grass for picnics, plus a few small nature trails and boardwalks.
 (Note: Parking can be tricky.
 Either park along busy 124th Avenue, or head to the small lot and side-street parking off of NE 100th Street.)